Top 10 Best Electric Guitarists of All Time

-Much better than some of the overrated items in this list.
+Much better than some of the overrated items on this list.

 An innovator and motivator.
-When you think about it, when he died he had only been playing guitar for 10 years.
-It's hard to imagine what he could of accomplished if he had lived.
+When you think about it, when he died, he had only been playing guitar for 10 years.
+It's hard to imagine what he could have accomplished if he had lived.

 He was such a great guitarist, but he also inspired the rest of the band to play up to their full potential, and he shared the spotlight.

-Many of us learned listening to him and Dickey.
+Many of us learned by listening to him and Dickey.
 There's never been anyone like him since.
-He is unique and sorely missed by all of the folks for that era and anyone else that has listened to him play.
+He is unique and sorely missed by all the folks from that era and anyone else who has listened to him play.

-For the love of... have you heard the hammer-ons in Potato Head?
-Satch is a virtuoso and everything he plays is with purpose and melodic grace.
-Should be higher.
+For the love of...
+Have you heard the hammer-ons in Potato Head?
+Satch is a virtuoso, and everything he plays is with purpose and melodic grace.
+He should be higher.

 Satch took what Hendrix started and expanded it to its limits.
 Between he and Vai, there's nothing they can't touch.